TZstatsADS/Fall2018-Proj1-NataliaNN/doc/README.md

 # ADS Project 1: What made you happy today?
 ### Doc folder

-The doc directory contains the report and the final R code which analyze HappyDB.
+The doc directory contains the html.report and the final R code which analyze HappyDB.